 Under section 241 of the Labor Law, a landlord and general contractor as well as other potential defendants must provide safeguards to workers at construction sites.

-Trip & Fall Accident Causes
+Causes of Trip & Fall Accident

 construction debris: Different trades including laborers, electricians, plumbers, ironworkers, carpenters, and others collaborate on a construction job.
 They often work side by side in the same area.
 Failing to clean up after themselves is a common and well known problem.
 Types of construction debris include piecesof cement, wire cuttings, electrical debris, rebar, wood pieces, and shaved metal.
 Industrial Codes including sections of Title 23 require that there be no debris in passageways at construction sites.